Ruola/Sparse-Linear-Regression/README.md

 - To get the change of error w.r.t. the condition number.
   - `python3 change_condition_number.py`.
   - Results are in `/figures/condition number/`.
+- To get the change of exact recovery w.r.t. the signal.
+  - `python3 change_signal.py`.
+  - Results are in `/figures/change signal/`.

 ### Unit tests